 This example sets JET 4 and configures a keystore.
 Using a configuration file to specify the settings for all users means that the users can select a key without having to connect to a keystore, as shown here.
-The first time this example is run it
+The first time this example is run it checks out an Ultimate key, but allows the user to request a different key on subsequent logins.

+'''

+"JET4"=dword:00000001

+"SKT"=dword:00000001

+"SSKSAddress"="ssks://licenseserver"

-"JET4"=dword:00000001 "SKT"=dword:00000001 "SSKSAddress"="ssks://licenseserver" "SSKSPassword"=""
+"SSKSPassword"=""

-"INIFILE_VERSION"=dword:00000043
+'''

+"INIFILE\VERSION"=dword:00000043